5/5 (2)

 Surface and terrain

-You will cycle paved roads an average of 32 miles each day.
+You will cycle on paved roads, completing an average of 30 miles each day.
 This route has some significant climbs and rolling hills.
+A little bit of advance training won't do any harm.

-You're mostly on small country roads, wide enough for two cars to pass each other comfortably.
-Sometimes on small country roads a little more than a car's width.
-You don't cycle on many bike paths, because there aren't many.
-However, you will be on back roads without much traffic, nearly always.
-Occasionally you have to cycle through some busy areas, like the approach to Sarlat.
-But always as a group, and always with a guide.
+You'll mostly cycle on small country roads, wide enough for two cars to pass each other comfortably, but sometimes on small country roads a little more than a car's width.
+This region does not have many dedicated bike paths.
+However, you will nearly always be on backroads without much traffic.
+Occasionally you'll have to cycle through some busy areas, like the approach to Sarlat, but always as a group, and always with a guide.

 Hotels